JoePShoulak/Dictionary/README.md

 ## Overview ##

-This is a dictionary server I am making to learn under the tutelage of JART.
+This is a dictionary server I am making to learn under the tutelage of [JART](http://www.github.com/JART).
 Just telnet the server<sup>1</sup>, and learn!
 From your terminal, even!

 ## Details ##

-I plan on using the Oxford Dictionary.
+`definitions.txt` was provided by [JART](http://www.github.com/JART).
+It contains 17,000+ words.
+The search algortihm currently operates at O(n).
+That is the next thing to be fixed.

 ## Usage ##